Kane gets 1,000th point, Blackhawks beat Jets 5-2

 Kubalik fired into an empty net with 1:34 to go.

 NOTES: Kane, a nine-time All-Star, reached 1,000 points in 953 regular-season games.
-He is in his 13th season. … Jets F Adam Lowry suffered an upper-body injury after being decked by Caggiula with 16 seconds left in the first period. … Winnipeg D Carl Dahlstrom (upper body) missed his second game, D Tucker Poolman (lower body) sat out his third and D Nathan Beaulieu (lower body) missed his ninth. … The Blackhawks re-assigned F Dylan Sikura to Rockford of the AHL.
+He is in his 13th season. … The game was broadcast on APTN in the Plains Cree language.
+The Canadian TV network and Rogers Sportsnet agreed a three-year deal on Dec.
+13 to broadcast at least six NHL games each season in Plains Cree. … Jets F Adam Lowry suffered an upper-body injury after being decked by Caggiula with 16 seconds left in the first period.
+Maurice didn’t have an update, but Lowry left the United Center with his arm in a sling. … Winnipeg D Carl Dahlstrom (upper body) missed his second game, D Tucker Poolman (lower body) sat out his third and D Nathan Beaulieu (lower body) missed his ninth. … The Blackhawks re-assigned F Dylan Sikura, D Dennis Gilbert and F Brandon Hagel to the Rockford of the AHL.

 UP NEXT